This blog may contain affiliate links. Read our disclosure policy for more info.

 Isla Mujeres is also one of the best places in the country to go snorkeling, and when we visited the island, we made a great choice in booking this Isla Mujeres Snorkeling Tour, which includes snorkeling stops at three different spots.
 On the tour, you’ll get the chance to see the largest coral reef in the region – the Manchones and an underwater museum where there are 500 sculptures set up on the ocean floor!

 Once you arrive in Cancun, I recommend taking the Ultramar ferry from Puerto Juarez, as this fast ferry gets you to the island in about 30 minutes.
-The ferry departs every hour from 11 am to 9 pm, and tickets cost approximately 460 pesos ($23 USD) for a round-trip.
+The ferry departs every 30 minutes to an hour from 5:30 am to 11 pm, and tickets cost approximately $540 MXN ($32 USD) for a round-trip.

 21. Rio Secreto